Spring 2023 Graduate Research Fellows

 Political Science, Social Theory, and Black Studies

-Biography: Pyar Seth is a PhD student in the Interdisciplinary Humanistic Studies Program working at the nexus of Medical Anthropology and Political Science.
-Broadly, he does research on Black Thought, Hip Hop, Medical Humanities, Policing, Racial Violence, Social Suffering, and Youth Politics.
+Biography: Pyar Seth is a PhD student in the Interdisciplinary Humanistic Studies Program working at the nexus of Anthropology and Political Science.
+Broadly, he does work on the history of Black thought, hip hop, medical humanities, policing, racial violence, and social suffering.
 Pyar is also a Robert Wood Johnson Health Policy Research Scholar and current research associate to both the Black Beyond Data Project and the Paul Robeson Research Center.

 Project: As described by Calvin Warren (2018), there is an urgency and exhaustion in the dissemination of the phrase Black Lives Matter — a restlessness with the continued experience of anti-Black dismemberment, torture, and fatality.
 Within a society in which Blackness is often reduced to production (racial capitalism), there is a need to prioritize rest, namely because Black people never seem able to.
 From adolescence through modern adult life, Black communities exist in the purview of the state as a target of repression.
 And so, one portion of my research focuses on the relationship between political infrastructure and health, namely how the health and well-being of Black communities is reconfigured via institutional intervention and state violence.
 Another is devoted to understanding how we can humanize the medical practice for Black communities through Black Studies and a recollection of the history of Black thought.